 It’s apparent to me so-called “deconstruction” has a particular reoccurring pattern for Evangelical women, specifically.
 That is, for those raised as culturally conservative, traditionalist, and Biblicist (sometimes referred to as fundamentalist) there is a particular pattern of deconstruction.
 Inherent to their culturally conservative and traditionalist views was an advocacy for

 In 2006, property rights attorney, Stephan Kinsella (Houston) published this article for The Mises Institute titled, How We Come to Own Ourselves.
 In it, Kinsella lays his case for how it is human beings can claim a ownership, or a property right, in their own body.
 This compelling argument has

 Are Libertarians pro-choice?
 On the 50th anniversary of the Libertarian Party (LP), the platform now stands silent on abortion.
 This is no insignificant change.
 It doesn’t mean the party is now officially pro-life.
 It also doesn’t mean the party has abandoned its principles with regard to the rights of women.
-To understand what this means, and what it doesn’t mean, and implications for the future of libertarian thought and practice, two things must be understood.
-First,

 Sign up for email updates and other news from Kerry Baldwin and receive Do Christians Own Themselves? absolutely FREE!